carsongee/carsongee.github.io/10-dev.md

 ## Languages

 Here is a laundry list of the languages I have learned and used over the years.
-I currently prefer Python and Java for software, and Powershell for Windows shell scripting, but I still regularly use most of these languages.
+I currently prefer Python, Swift, and JavaScript, but I still regularly use most of these languages.

 ### Web Languages and Frameworks